-As a result of the Covid-19 emergency, all Epilepsy Ireland offices around the country are closed to the public and our community-based services have been halted.
-However, all of our staff are currently working from home and we want all our members to know that we are still here for you.
+As a result of the Covid-19 emergency, all Epilepsy Ireland offices around the country are closed to the public and our community-based services have been adapted.
+However, all of our staff are currently working from home and we want all our members,supporters & service users to know that we are still here for you.

 In fact, our locations have actually increased from 10 to 25 as result of COVID19, albeit now mainly based on kitchen tables dotted across the country!

 Community Resource Officers

 Our Community Resources Officers are available by phone, email and by via video call on request.
 We are also working to adapt our services to fit social distancing requirements.
 For example, we have held a number of regional online support group meetings and adapted other parts of our services for online consumption.
 If you are a member of an existing support group, your local CRO will be in touch in the coming weeks to see if you would like to take part in online groups.
 Please also keep an eye on our social media channels for further details of new activities to come.

 For details of your local Community Resource Officer, click here.

 Our Community Resource Officers are also delivering online demonstrations on the administration of Buccal Midazolam for parents/carers & family members of people with epilepsy who may be prescribed the rescue medication.